Bug report #2598

 When I print to a pdf file with the "as raster" option selected, polygon fill patterns appear as I would expect.
 If I, instead, export the pdf as a vector file, the fill patterns are quite oversized/enlarged and appear pixelated.
 For example, using cross-hatch patterns looks quite different on the finalized map that is exported between the two methods.
 I believe this is true for both old and new symbology. qt-4.6.2

-#1 Updated by Marco Hugentobler over 9 years ago
+#1 Updated by Marco Hugentobler almost 10 years ago

 - Resolution set to wontfix